Tegowalik/LEGO-Switch-Controller/README.md

 Unfortunately depending on the harware type, different ways of programming is required.

 ## Powered Up Hubs
+For using powered up hubs, you can use any type of motor with rotation sensor being compatible with the powered up system.

 |Description | Image | City Hub | Technic Hub |
 |-|-|-|-|
 |1 sensor + 1 switch | TODO | TOOD | TODO |